Want to know awesome things to do in Maui with kids? Check out my complete guide to Maui kid-friendly experiences, restaurants, and places to stay.

 - Four Winds Maui – was awesome for my little one!
 They had floats with windows, which meant my toddler could snorkel without getting his face wet!
 Add in a water slide for the older kiddos, and our whole group was happy!

 - Molokini and Kealewai Snorkel Cruise – is for ages 4+, and looks AWESOME!
 They focus on helping you find sea turtles right off of Molokini – the little crescent-shaped island off the coast of Maui.
+Check out the latest prices and more details.

 - Snorkeling Cruise to Lanai – seems like another great option, and kids 6 and younger are free!
 With a little water slide on board, the kids can keep playing even when snorkeling loses their interest.
 We will be checking this one out!
+Check out the latest prices and more details.

 SURFING GOAT DAIRY